Booritas/slideio/doc/source/index.rst

-Module slideio (version 0.5)
+Module slideio (version 0.6.1)
 ===================================

 .. image:: images/mrt.png

 What is new
 -------------------
-- Support of ZVI files
+- Support of DICOM files
-- Support of python 3.9
-- Improved work with volumes
+- New functionality for retriving of auxiliary images of scene and slide objects such as thumbnails and labels.
 - Bug fixing and small improvements